New version released as of Mar 2016 (contains map fixes for the new official GZDoom versions):

 Artifacts: Some Hexen items have been removed, some new ones added and a magic system comprising of scrolls (one-time cast) and magic points (needed to power the casts) gives the player a variety of spells to use - for protection and utility as well as destruction.

 Weapons: The player now has 7 weapons at his/her disposal, with 2 new mana types.
-The first 4 are the same as always (except the mage who gets a wooden staff instead of a sapphire wand) but some with altered mana costs, the 5th will use yellow mana, the 6th will use red mana and the 7th is a two-parter that will use both red and yellow.
-Each class's starting weapon can be powered up by a spell.
+The first 4 are the same as always (except the mage who gets a wooden staff instead of a sapphire wand) but some with altered mana costs, the 5th will use yellow mana, the 6th will use red mana and the 7th is a 3-parter that will use both red and yellow.

 Roleplay: There are 5 attributes covering various abilities, each one can be improved over time by spending skill points which are awarded every time you gain a level.
 An interactive menu handles this, and as you might expect there are various strategies you can play and various ways to spec your character.
 There is also a monetary system, where gold drops from various enemies and items can be bought/sold at specific places.